maxsitt/insect-detect-docs/docs/software/pisetup.md

 Before we can use the Raspberry Pi Zero 2 W, we will first have to install Raspberry Pi OS Lite to the micro SD card.
-If you followed the steps in [Local Setup](localsetup.md){target=_blank}, you already have the Raspberry Pi Imager installed on your system (v1.7.3 is used in the following instructions).
+If you followed the steps in [Local Setup](localsetup.md){target=_blank}, you already have the Raspberry Pi Imager installed on your system.

-??? question "Raspberry Pi Zero W"
+??? question "Raspberry Pi Zero W (v1)"

     The Remote - SSH  and Remote X11 extensions will not work with the Raspberry Pi Zero W, as the armv6l architecture is not supported.